Dates, numbers, facts

-The Foundation for Family Businesses began to collect basic statistics on the economic importance of family businesses1 in 2006.
+The Foundation for Family Businesses began to collect basic statistics on the economic importance of family businesses in 2006.
 Since then, these numbers have been regularly updated and revised.
 In contrast to other studies, the statistics are not based on extrapolations of samples, but on German firms as a whole.
-The data of 2.7 million enterprises2 are part of the analysis.
+The data of 3.2 million enterprises are part of the analysis.

 Depending on definition, the quantitative importance of the family business to the economy varies:

-The complete survey of all family businesses shows that they are particularly commonplace in hospitality, construction and commerce, especially retail.
+The complete survey of all family businesses shows that they are particularly commonplace in construction and commerce.
 There are also clear regional differences.
-The number of family businesses is particularly high in parts of the former East Germany: the states of Thuringia, Saxony and Saxony Anhalt.
+The number of family businesses is particularly high in the states of Thuringia and Rhineland-Palatinate.
 It is lowest in the city states of Berlin, Hamburg and Bremen.
-Outside the city states, Hesse in western Germany is notable for its comparably low number of family businesses.

 II.
 The 500 largest family businesses

-The study on the economic importance of family businesses identifies both the 500 largest family-owned companies and compares their revenues and employment trends with the characteristics of non-family-run DAX enterprises3.
+The study on the 500 largest family-owned companies compares their revenues and employment trends with the characteristics of non-family-run DAX enterprises.1

-In the TOP 500 family businesses (by employees) 4.6 million people were employed worldwide in 2012.
+- In the TOP 500 family businesses (by employees) more than 6 million people were employed worldwide in 2020.

-The 500 best-selling family businesses generated sales of around 1.000 billion euros.
+- The 500 best-selling family businesses generated sales of around 1.4 trillion euros.